 What is the Future of the Mining Industry?

-Mining is an important economic activity in many developed and developing countries.
+Mining Industry is an important economic activity in many developed and developing countries.
 The formal mining sector employs more than 3.7 million workers.
 In addition, more than 20 million people work in artisanal and small-scale mining.

-Despite its importance, there is a misperception that mining is not a significant contributor to global employment.
+Despite its importance, there is a misconception that mining is not a significant contributor to global employment.
 People often reach this conclusion by considering only direct employment or by comparing mining to other sectors.
 However, such a narrow view fails to consider the many jobs created in the support industries that provide goods and services to the mining sector.

 A considerable part of the mining consists of dangerous and hard physical work.
 For this reason, many employers are looking for solutions to protect their employees.
 Such solutions often consists of technological ones which are changing the labor market in the main.